vguerra/CarND-MPC-Project/REPORT.md

 First, the waypoints provided by the Simulator are [translated into the Vehicle's coordinate system](https://github.com/vguerra/CarND-MPC-Project/blob/master/src/main.cpp#L99-L105).

-After that, a [3rd order polynomial if fitted](https://github.com/vguerra/CarND-MPC-Project/blob/master/src/main.cpp#L112) to the transformed waypoints.
+After that, a [3rd order polynomial is fitted](https://github.com/vguerra/CarND-MPC-Project/blob/master/src/main.cpp#L112) to the transformed waypoints.
 In this case a polynomial with an order bigger than 2 is required to capture the roadh shape, anything less than that will not be of much help.

 ### Latency